How Breast Cancer Survivors Cope With the Fear of Recurrence

 - The incredible women featured in SurvivorNet’s Breast Cancer Dialogues panel have each found unique ways to tackle these worries.

-While the likelihood of recurrence depends on factors like tumor biology, stage at diagnosis, and treatment received, it’s a shadow that many live with long after their final appointment.
+While the likelihood of recurrence depends on factors such as tumor biology, stage at diagnosis, and treatment received initially and afterward, it’s a shadow that many live with long after their final appointment.
 Yet the incredible women featured in SurvivorNet’s Breast Cancer Dialogues panel have each found unique ways to tackle these worries.

 - 1 in 5 Cancer Survivors Believe Taking Supplements Will Prevent Recurrence; Don’t Rely on Alternative Medicine